trailblazer/trailblazer.github.io/gems/operation/2.0/pipetree.md

     SuccessfulPolicyLogger = ->(input, options) { options["log.policy"] = "Success!" }

 It receives `input` which is usually the operation instance, and `options` which is the operation's skill hash.
-You're free to write to `options`.
+As always, you're free to write to `options`.

-The way you attach your step to the pipetree decides whether or not its returned value is meaningful.
+The way you *attach* your step to the pipetree decides whether or not its returned value is meaningful.

 [TODO: you will also be able to use an operation instance method soon.]